ChrisRatliff/DigDeeperCTF/README.md

 Situation: You are a penetration tester who has been hired to breach the security of MineTech, a mining company out of Rolla, Missouri.
 After gaining access to the network, you are to find the employee file of Joe Miner, a mining engineer working for the company and submit the flag.
 Objective:

-Find the flag hidden within the stolen data after breaching the mining company's security.
+Find the flag hidden within the stolen data after breaching MineTech's security.

 Tools Required: